 XXX intends that its activities will, comply with all relevant statutory and other provisions and all measures will be taken to minimize injury and ill health to its employees and other & stakeholders, who may be affected by its operations.
-We are committed to the integration of safety and environmental considerations in all area of corporate activity, including the design and operation of all facilities and implement a process of continual improvement in this regard.
-We are also committed to prevent pollution and to continuously improve our processes and system to conserve natural resources.
+We are committed to the integration of safety and environmental considerations in all areas of corporate activity, including the design and operation of all facilities, and implement a process of continual improvement in this regard.
+We are also committed to prevent pollution and continuously improve our processes and system to conserve natural resources.

 - All employees and contractors are expected to strictly adhere to the above policy.

 In their areas, so that work is carried out with minimum risk to themselves, other and environment.